LouisMazel/docker-adonis-mailer/README.md

 # docker-adonis-mailer

-> Dockerized Adonis application to send e-mails
+> Dockerized Adonis application to send e-mails with MJML

 ## Usage